 Their feet are compact, well-arched, and oval in shape, with strong pads and nails.

 Their tails are nicely feathered and moderately long.
-They have a close-fitting topcoat with a soft and lush undercoat.
+They have a close-fitting topcoat with a soft and plush undercoat.

-The hair on their stomach, chest, and throat are longer than the hair on the rest of their body.
+The hair on their stomach, chest, and throat is longer than the hair on the rest of their body.

 They can have either straight or slightly wavy hair.
 The backs of their front and back legs are well-feathered.
 Although below the hocks the hair is shorter.

 The accepted breed colors are brown, brown and white, dark brown roan, trout-colored roan, and white-ticked.

 How Big is a Full-Grown German Longhaired Pointer?